-I don’t care if he was completely right or bizarrely deluded.
+Whether he was completely right or bizarrely deluded is almost irrelevant.
 Mitchell’s genius lay in linking sensitive observations of indigenous people and ecosystem dynamics, at a time when such subtleties were rare.
 He earns a gong for putting down the first big hypothesis (not the first big fact) about the role of disturbance in Australian ecosystems.

 160 years later, many ecologists still wrestle with the question, “to what extent do disturbances such as burning and grazing control vegetation patterns, compared with abiotic factors such as climate and soils?”

 We can address this question in many ways.
 We can develop computer models, and we can run experiments to see how ecosystems respond to different fire regimes.
 Or, simpler still, we can record the outcomes from ‘natural experiments’, by comparing vegetation patterns between areas with different fire histories.

 Despite their simplicity, natural experiments are surprisingly rare in grassy woodlands in southern Australia.
 In a good example, Penny Watson showed that Prickly Bursaria (Bursaria spinosa) forms a dense understorey in rarely burnt woodlands on the Cumberland plain near Sydney, but is sparse in frequently burnt woodlands, where grasses dominate.
 Thus, in woodlands on the Cumberland plain, fire frequency controls the abundance of understorey shrubs, as Mitchell suggested.